 Your service is more than just your service.

 We buy products and services to satisfy our inner desires.
 Services are a part of what get us there.

-If you’re selling carpet cleaning, you’re not really selling carpet cleaning.
-You’re not selling them your truck-mounted steam cleaning equipment.
+If you’re selling carpet-cleaning, you’re not really selling carpet-cleaning, and you're not selling them your truck-mounted steam-cleaning equipment.